-Room Acoustics The theatre's form, volume and the acoustical properties of its surface finishes strongly influence how the sound produced on stage is heard by both the audience and performers.
-These features control the Reverberation Time - which is commonly used to describe the character of the room.
-The properties of the room can also be designed to remove unwanted echo or focussing effects. along with an absence of unwanted echo or focussing effects.
+Acoustics The theatre's form, and the acoustical properties of ace finishes strongly influence how ind produced on stage is heard the audience and performers. eatures control the Reverberation which is commonly used to describe aracter of the room.
+The properties of m can also be designed to remove ed echo or focussing effects. along absence of unwanted echo or